jaredboice/daniel-san/README.md

     dateEnd: '2019-12-13',
     rules: [
         { // rule 1
+            name: 'le cinema',
+            amount: -23.57,
+            type: STANDARD_EVENT, // see "Event Types" - import from constants.js
+            frequency: WEEKLY,
+            processDate: 0, // 0-6 (Number) with 0 representing Sunday - weekday constants are available to be imported
+            dateStart: '2019-01-01',
+            dateEnd: null,
+            specialAdjustments: [
+                { // the moving of process dates should generally come last in the array of adjustments
+                    // the below type is synonymous with POST_PAY
+                    type: MOVE_THIS_PROCESS_DATE_AFTER_THESE_DATES, // to prepay before the specified dates, use MOVE_THIS_PROCESS_DATE_BEFORE_THESE_DATES or the equivalent constant, PRE_PAY
+                    dates: ['2019-07-04', '2019-12-25'], // if a processing date falls on one of these dates it rolls over them
+                    weekdays: [SATURDAY, SUNDAY] // weekdays are optional }
+            ]
+        },
+        { // rule 2, this specific specialAdjustment example focuses on weekdays ONLY
             name: 'fortress mortgage',
             amount: -2357.11,
             type: STANDARD_EVENT, // see "Event Types" - import from constants.js